ibuetler/p3s-twitter/Tutorial.md

 html = BeautifulSoup(response.text, 'html.parser')
 ```

-The whole html structure of our previous request is now saved in the html variable.
+The whole HTML structure of our previous request is now saved in the HTML variable.

 The next step is to find the HTML tag that stores the information for the tweets.
 It is possible to view the HTML structure of the websites in the browser developer tools and go through the whole site until the desired Tag is found.
 You can try this on your own if you want, otherwise below is the tag provided and how to extract it.